vincentspereira/Algorithmic-Trading-System/docs/complete_requirements.md

 #### Acceptance Criteria

-1. WHEN Tier 1 (Critical) components are monitored THEN daily monitoring with immediate notifications SHALL be implemented
+1. WHEN Tier 1 (Critical) components are monitored THEN daily monitoring with immediate notifications SHALL be implemented, including real-time alerts for CVEs or breaking changes in NautilusTrader or LangGraph.
-2. WHEN Tier 2 (Important) components are monitored THEN daily monitoring with standard notifications SHALL be implemented
+2. WHEN Tier 2 (Important) components are monitored THEN daily monitoring with standard notifications SHALL be implemented, e.g., for PyPortfolioOpt updates affecting portfolio optimization.
-3. WHEN Tier 3 (Supporting) components are monitored THEN weekly monitoring with batch notifications SHALL be implemented
+3. WHEN Tier 3 (Supporting) components are monitored THEN weekly monitoring with batch notifications SHALL be implemented, e.g., for Lobe Chat or Whisper updates.
-4. WHEN Tier 4 (Infrastructure) components are monitored THEN weekly monitoring with summary notifications SHALL be implemented
+4. WHEN Tier 4 (Infrastructure) components are monitored THEN weekly monitoring with summary notifications SHALL be implemented, e.g., for Apache Kafka or Istio.
-5. WHEN notification thresholds are exceeded THEN escalation procedures SHALL be triggered automatically
+5. WHEN notification thresholds are exceeded THEN escalation procedures SHALL be triggered automatically, including alerts to CCB for Tier 1 issues.

 ### Requirement 4: Consolidated Notification and Reporting